Shehryar21/image-repo/README.md

-# Shehryar Suleman Fall 2021 - Shopify Developer Intern Challenge
+# Shehryar Suleman Winter 2022 - Shopify Backend Developer Intern Challenge

 The following is what the application is capable of doing:
 1. Add one or bulk images